neilchaudhuri/vidya-website/content/blog/scala-or-go-tastes-great-or-less-filling.md

 The thing is Scala and Go have *very* different philosophies on what makes engineers most productive and what defines great applications.
-We are going to look at how Scala and Go solve five common programming tasks--absent values, error handling, collections, parallelism, and polymorphism--and how their contrasting approaches reflect their contrasting philosophies.
+We are going to look at how Scala and Go solve five common programming tasks--absent values, error handling, collections, concurrency and parallelism, and polymorphism--and how their contrasting approaches reflect their contrasting philosophies.
 Then you can decide for yourself which works best for your next application.

 But first, let me introduce you to Scala and Go.